When Can I Buy Insurance?

 - Move to a new permanent address in your state – certain conditions apply

-- Changes in your income that affect the financial help you qualify for
+- Changes in your income that affect the amount of Cost-Sharing Reductions (lower out-of-pocket costs) you qualify for

 - Leaving incarceration

 - Incorrectly or inappropriately enrolled in a health plan due to an error or omission on the part of Connect for Health Colorado or someone working in an official capacity to help you enroll